chromium/chromium/docs/security/document-domain.md

 current default or have not implemented the `Origin-Agent-Cluster` header at all.

+## Where are the deprecation warnings found?

+The deprecation warnings are found in the [issues tab](https://developer.chrome.com/docs/devtools/issues/).

+## What does the deprecation warning tell me?

+There are two deprecation warnings: One for setting the `document.domain` accessors, which modifies the security behaviour.
+And from M101 on, a second warning when a cross-domain access is made that is facilitated by the modified `document.domain` property.
+The first warning tells you where the setup happens, and the second one tells you where it is being used (and thus likely why this is being done in the first place).

 ## How Can I Test This?

 In the DevTools console, for a page `www.example.test`: